 Summer (December – March), Autumn (March-May), Winter (June – August), Spring (September – November) – Best seasons to visit Melbourne are generally considered to be autumn and spring.
 These are the best times to enjoy good weather and avoid massive tourist crowds.

 Australia is one of those countries that is so fast, that the landscape keeps changing.
-Within Australia there are some of the most epic road trips in the world!
-Because of the empty open roads (cities excluded, of course) you can enjoy your trip without too much hustle and bustle from others.
-Between Melbourne and Adelaide does lie the Great Ocean Road, on of the most touristy roads in Australia, so you will encounter a tour bus or 20 in this part.
+Within Australia, there are some of the most epic road trips in the world!
+Because of the empty open roads (cities excluded, of course), you can enjoy your trip without too much hustle and bustle from others.
+Between Melbourne and Adelaide does lie the Great Ocean Road, one of the most touristy roads in Australia, so you will encounter a tour bus or 20 in this part.

-For this itinerary, we are traveling in a campervan.
-Not one of the cheapest ways of getting around within Australia, but definitely one of the funest.
+For this itinerary, we are travelling in a campervan.
+Not one of the cheapest ways of getting around within Australia, but definitely one of the funniest.

 Since a lot of tourist’s drive in Australia, the market for a rental campervan is reasonably competitive, meaning you can usually get a pretty good deal.
 (If you don’t travel in high season)